 Step 4 - Attach the Insulation

 Slip the insulation sections into the wall grid starting at the wall perimeter, then filling in the center of the grid for each wall.
-Secure the plywood grid to the insulation panels with 1 inch finishing nails.
+Secure the plywood grid to the insulation panels with one-inch finishing nails.

-This insulation job should cost less than $250, and will pay for itself quickly in energy savings.
+This insulation job should cost less than $500, and will pay for itself quickly in energy savings.
 R-tech polystyrene foam is recommended for insulating garages because it is weather-resistant, lightweight, resists cracking and crumbling, and is easy to handle.
-This foam can be installed without using noxious glues or adhesives, and is inexpensive, at an average cost of just $3.50 for a 24 by 48 inch standard sheet.
+This foam can be installed without using noxious glues or adhesives, and is inexpensive, at an average cost of just $20 for a 4 x 8 foot standard sheet.